 The oldest books in the world (the Upanishads) detail this mystery and offer a way of unravelling and understanding the enigma that is the human mind and consciousness.
 The system of yoga is derived from these books which is why yoga is often referred to as the science of consciousness.

 Many of us go through our whole lives not paying attention to our minds.
-It’s only when we hit a major hurdle in life that we stop to examine our mind and contemplate the nature of our existence.
-In my experience, there are 2 main reasons people start meditation:
+It’s only when we hit a major hurdle in life that we stop to examine our minds and contemplate the nature of our existence.
+In my experience, there are two main reasons people start meditation:

 - they’re distressed/suffering, or

 - they’re looking for something.

 Many people turn to meditation to alleviate their suffering.
 Whether we’re suffering physically, emotionally, mentally or spiritually, meditation is often our last-ditch attempt to try to feel better.
 We may have tried all other avenues and arrived at meditation at our wit’s end, or we may have come to the realisation ourselves that our mind and what we think/believe is a source of much of our suffering.

 Others start on the meditation path out of curiosity; they’re seeking something.
 Maybe they’re not sure what they’re seeking, but they sense they’re missing a piece of the puzzle of life.
 Some are looking for meaning, understanding or contentment.
 Others approach meditation from a philosophical or spiritual angle, or they’re looking to improve their performance/develop themselves.

 When we start meditating, we’re just trying to stabilise our attention.
 Goldfish have a terrible reputation for their short attention spans, but we’re not much better.
 We’ve been trained to scatter our awareness across a wide variety of stimuli.
 We’re sold the lie of multi-tasking.
 We need more hands to juggle the number of balls we’re trying to pay attention to.